pawmart/wp-atrd-task/README.md

 ### Notes

+If you don't set custom AES key, it will be automatically generated at server start.
+Warning, this will cause error in decryption after app restart due to AES integrity check.
+Make sure to set your own 16 character key via ENV var `AES_KEY`

-There are some issues and areas to improvement:
+Due to time constraints and fact that this isn't production app by design, there are some issues and areas to improvement:
-- error handling
+- error and edge cases handling
 - smaller DB footprint with using other encoding than json, eg. https://github.com/vmihailenco/msgpack and not using base64 for secret
 - less layers of converting secret when setting/getting DB record